They say…

 Most of the bread used is in the form of crusts and other offcuts donated by the sandwich industry and surplus loaves from large bakeries, typically replacing a third of the grist.
 The first brew was at Hackney brewery but the core beers then moved to SEB in Broadstairs, Kent.

-There are numerous one-off collaborations with brewers around the country and the world.
-The project has since expanded to New York City, working with local brewers.
+There were numerous one-off collaborations with brewers around the country and the world.
+The project expanded to New York City, working with local brewers.
 The recipes are ‘open source’ so anyone can brew them.

-In July 2023, Toast announced it would be launching its own microbrewery in 2024, not in London but at Unity Place, a newly developed multi-purpose space in Milton Keynes.
-I’m therefore no longer regarding it as a London-based beer firm.
+In July 2023, Toast announced it would be launching its own microbrewery, not in London but at Unity Place, a newly developed multi-purpose space in Milton Keynes.
+The brewery duly opened in September 2024 and I’m therefore no longer regarding Toast as a London-based beer firm.

 Beers are in keg and can.